 Find An Alternative Ride

-If you’re traveling somewhere and know there will be alcohol at the party — and you plan to drink — find an alternative means of transportation.
+If you’re traveling somewhere and know there will be alcohol at the party — and you plan to drink — find an alternative means of transportation to avoid driving after consuming alcohol.
 If you’re traveling with family or friends, select a designated driver who doesn’t plan to drink and have that person be responsible for driving everyone to and from the event.
 You can also get back and forth using a ridesharing service like Uber or Lyft.
-If you’re traveling a long distance, check out the local motels and hotels in the area and spend the night there.

 Host Your Own Party